facebookarchive/origami/_documentation/basics/Layers.md

   <div class="label dot-bottom-left dot-bottom dot-left">-150, -200</div>
 </div>

-X Position behaves like Sketch/Photoshop, where increasing it moves right, and decreasing moves left.
-Y Position, however, behaves differently: increasing it moves up, and decreasing moves down.
+X Position behaves like Sketch and Photoshop, where increasing it moves right, and decreasing moves left.
+Y Position is reversed: increasing it moves up, and decreasing moves down.

 Read more about the [Coordinate System](../concepts/Coordinates.html).

 ## Layer order
-Unlike the other attributes of a Layer, the order is determined with a dropdown at the top right of the Patch (instead of with an input).
+Unlike the other attributes of a Layer, the order is specified with a dropdown at the top right of the Patch.
 You can also change the order by selecting the layer and hitting <span class="key modifier inline">&#8984;</span><span class="key letter inline">[</span> or <span class="key modifier inline">&#8984;</span><span class="key letter inline">]</span>.

-To dynamically change the order of a Layer, simply tweak the Z Position by a fraction (e.g. +/-0.0001).
+To change the order of a Layer using patches, simply tweak the Z Position by a small amount (like 0.0001 pixels).

 ## Layer Groups
 [Layer Groups](../patches/Layer-Group.html) help you organize your Layers together.
-Create one from the patch library or simply hit <span class="key letter inline">G</span> (tip: hover over an image patch to group that image and inherit its size).
+Create one from the patch library or simply hit <span class="key letter inline">G</span> (tip: you can do this while hovered over an image patch to quickly group it).
 You can double-click or <span class="key modifier inline">&#8984;</span><span class="key letter inline">&#9660;</span> to get into a Layer Group, and click **Edit Parent** in the toolbar or <span class="key modifier inline">&#8984;</span><span class="key letter inline">&#9650;</span> to exit a Layer Group.

+Make sure to group layers whenever you want to animate multiple layers together.
+For example, if you're sliding up a window with multiple layers inside of it, putting those layers in a layer group will let you just animate up that one group up instead of needing to have cables connected to several different layers.